Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

 \section{Time-dependent interactions and adiabatic switching}

 Time-dependent interactions arise in a number of contexts in light-matter physics.
 Herein, the notion of a {\em process} in which material charges exchange photons, is elementary.
-The concept arises from scattering theory wherein the interaction is adiabatically switched on and off over an infinite duration.
+The concept arises from scattering theory wherein the interaction $V=H-h$, where $h$ is called the unperturbed Hamiltonian, is adiabatically switched on and off over an infinite duration.
 Such an idealisation may not however, be applicable in extreme light-matter interaction regimes.
-Gauge-freedom in scattering theory has been discussed extensively in the context of atomic lineshape and level-shift phenomena \cite{lamb_fine_1952,low_natural_1952,power_coulomb_1959,fried_vector_1973,bassani_choice_1977,kobe_question_1978,cohen-tannoudji_photons_1989,baxter_gauge_1990,woolley_gauge_1998,woolley_gauge_2000,stokes_gauge_2013}.
-We explain why subsystem gauge-relativity can be completely ignored in calculating the $S$-matrix \cite{cohen-tannoudji_photons_1989}.
-We then directly demonstrate that conventional quantum optical approximations mimic the $S$-matrix, such that subsystem gauge-relativity is only eliminated after a sufficient number of these approximations are performed.
-Only then does an ``atom" defined as a quantum subsystem, become an ostensibly unique concept.
-We finally discuss non-adiabatic switching of ultrastrong couplings whereby subsystem gauge-relativity becomes important.
+Gauge freedom in scattering theory has been discussed extensively in the context of atomic lineshape and level-shift phenomena \cite{lamb_fine_1952,low_natural_1952,power_coulomb_1959,fried_vector_1973,bassani_choice_1977,kobe_question_1978,cohen-tannoudji_photons_1989,baxter_gauge_1990,woolley_gauge_1998,woolley_gauge_2000,stokes_gauge_2013}.
+We explain why subsystem gauge relativity can be ignored in calculating the $S$-matrix \cite{cohen-tannoudji_photons_1989}.
+We then directly demonstrate that conventional quantum optical approximations mimic the $S$-matrix, and thereby eliminate subsystem gauge relativity.
+Only within such approximations do ``atoms" and ``photons" defined as quantum subsystems, become at least ostensibly unique concepts for a given definition of $h$.
+It should also be noted however, that different definitions of $h$ are available and might be considered, as we briefly discuss.
+We also discuss non-adiabatic switching of ultrastrong couplings whereby subsystem gauge relativity becomes important quite generally.